LeanQ/TEd-seq-long-read/README.md

 ### Output

-TED-Seq Germline Long-reads pipeline will return as an output:
+TEd-Seq Germline Long-reads pipeline will return as an output:

 * Two bam files of the mapping of the deduplicated and trimmed long-reads to the reference genome
   $sample_clip_disc-local.bam